vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Aṅguttaranikāya

 The Aṅguttara-Nikāya.
-Vol. III edit. by E. Hardy.
+Vol. III ediṭby E. Hardy.
 London 1897 (19582).
 Pali Text Society.

 Annual Administration Report